int-brain-lab/ibl-viz/vector_vs_raster/vector_vs_raster.md

 I've noticed over the last year that there tends to be a bit of confusion among people about why figures end up really large/small depending on the filesize you use.
 So I thought it would be helpful to share a few tips here.
 For people in the BWM and Repro Ephys groups, and the future Ephys Atlas and other new task forces I hope this will save you some time in the future when you are generating figures.

+Here's some other links to places where you can find more information on raster vs vector graphics: [Adobe's website](https://www.adobe.com/creativecloud/file-types/image/comparison/raster-vs-vector.html)

 ## The two ways to save images on a computer

 ### Raster images